Cloud Case Studies

 • Azure Log Analytics

-• Custom scripts for automated responses
+• Custom scripts for automated response

 API Security Breach Leading to Kubernetes Compromise